What Is a Quitclaim Deed?

 Penalty for falsifying a quitclaim deed

-Because quitclaim deeds are used for the transfer of something as expensive as real estate, it's not surprising that fraud can take place before or during these transactions.
+Because quitclaim deeds are used for the transfer of something as expensive as real estate, it shouldn’t be surprising that fraud can take place before or during these transactions.

 For example, the U.S. Bureau of Justice Assistance notes that quitclaim deeds are often used in instances of elder abuse against aging homeowners who may not realize they are signing away rights to their property.
 Many quitclaim deed scams also involve real estate transfers from deceased individuals and for homes that have been permanently or temporarily abandoned.